Aprilpoem/16720-Computer-Vision-Homeworks/README.md

 This homework is complete. however, no extra point problems are implemented due to my time limits (review the Writeup.pdf file for more detailed information).
 The implementation is very efficient.

 ### Homework 3 (Lucas-Kanade Tracking & Background Subtraction)
+This homework is complete with some extra point implementations (review the Writeup.pdf file for more detailed information).

+### Homework 4 (3D Reconstruction)
 Working on the homework right now.